 We have not included estimated market values or potential forecasts: the market is so fragmented that for every assumption why a value calculation variable should be fixed to permit value outcome modelling, there were (and are) a dozen confounders that rendered the calculation unreliable.
+More importantly because of the nature of rare diseases and how diagnostics and therapeutic solutions are lacking, this is a field where philanthropic endeavour to provide solutions at no cost but requiring investment could have significant impact.
+The recent pandemic may have illustrated to the public that for those with rare diseases our frustration of not being able to easily leave our abodes, is for them is often a daily occurrence, and its lifelong.

-Ideally, value calculations are based upon an as precise as possible defined population, using that solution.
-This is then stratified by population health dynamics, where in the healthcare work flow it has relevance and what it is doing: study focus vs patient journey location vs patient population it is designed for vs classification vs primary purpose (see: https://www.echino.eu/aib).
+Typically, value calculations are based upon an as precise as possible defined population, using that solution.
+This is then stratified by population health dynamics, where in the healthcare work flow it has relevance and what it is doing: study focus vs patient journey location vs patient population it is designed for vs classification vs primary purpose.